Why Unicorns Won’t Quit Sugar!

-It can also – when it means truly harmful ingredients inside so called ‘high sugar’ foods are consumed less – be potentially quite beneficial.
+It can also be – if it means that the truly harmful ingredients inside so called ‘high sugar’ foods are consumed less – potentially quite beneficial.

 Either way, there will always be people talking about how much better they started to feel, after having removed some, or all, of the ‘sugar filled foods’ from their diet.